tigertiger/Sweet-Butler/Progress-Record.md

 * Read about Trello tech stack
   * <em>TD: Check out Vue.js?</em>
 * Create Trello board & populate with to do's
+* Start basic static react app creation so I have something to think about